simonwicky/SoftwareSecurity/lab04/libfuzzer/reports/00/DESCRIPTION.md

 We expect the programm to fail properly if a part is not valid, we observe a segmentation fault if `read_png_chunk()` fails.

 ### Steps to Reproduce
-Run size with the poc provided as input
+Run fuzzer_load_png with the poc provided as input

 #### Command